Features

 silver-shrimp

-The collision path is rare in normal use - a single user's active leases rarely exceed the 14 × 8 = 112 unique base slugs.
+Allocation tries up to 20 suffixed candidates before settling.
+Collisions are rare in normal use — a single user's active leases seldom approach the 112 base slugs.

 #Provider Name

-Each managed lease also gets a per-provider resource name that includes the slug and a hash of the lease ID, so the provider console shows useful names:
+Each managed lease also gets a per-provider resource name that includes the slug and a hash of the lease ID, so the provider console shows something legible:

 crabbox-blue-lobster-7f8a2c1d

-That name is what shows up as the EC2 Name tag, the Hetzner server name, and the Daytona sandbox name.
-It is derived from leaseProviderName(leaseID, slug); the function falls back to crabbox-cbx-... if the slug is empty.
+This is what appears as the EC2 Name tag, the Hetzner server name, the Daytona sandbox name, and so on.
+It comes from leaseProviderName(leaseID, slug); when the slug is empty the function falls back to crabbox-cbx-abcdef123456 (the lease ID with _ rewritten to -).

 #Run ID